When do drivers have to stop for tire checks?

 After receiving a roadside inspection report from a driver, the motor carrier must correct all noted defects, must certify on the form that violations have been corrected, and must mail the completed form to the address shown.
 This must be done within 15 days following the date of the inspection.

-How long must a motor carrier retain a roadside inspection report?
+How long do carriers need to keep a roadside inspection report?

 Motor carriers must retain a copy of each completed roadside inspection form for 12 months, either at the principal place of business or where the vehicle is housed.